uglifruit3/BeepComp/Readme.md

  ^        | eigth note
  .        | dot

-  * If no duration character is given, the note is taken to be a quarter note.
-The eighth note characters can be repeated for further subdivisions (e.g. '^^' gives a sixteenth note, '^^^' gives a thirty-second note, and so on).
-The dot can be used in a similar manner. **Note:** dots must be the final duration character(s) if multiple are given.
 * Staccato - slightly shortens the end of a note to give a staccato-like sound.
 Staccato is invoked using the star ('\*') character.
   * Staccato by default removes 50 milliseconds from the end of a note, provided the note is at least 50 milliseconds long.
   * For example, `C4* B4` will shorten C4 by 50 ms, be silent for 50 ms, and then play B4.
 * Effects macros will be discussed in their respective section.

 A few small examples may be helpful.